 Welcome to our Diary page.
 The year is winding down, but there are still plenty of good things on offer, including an exciting new devised performance, Random Variable (for the 'IF' Oxford Science & Ideas Festival) on 13 October.
 There is also a special film evening on 10 October, organised by Malcolm Atkins and Dariusz Dziala, Ana's Time, featuring films made by or with Ana Barbour.

 Classes: Our open butoh classes will continue to run approximately every two weeks, in alternating venues.
 See the Classes page for more information.

-Limina: If you haven't visited our website before, do have a look at the Limina page, featuring our most recent (20th-anniversary) major performance, which took place last December and was presented in memory of Ana Barbour.
+Limina: If you haven't visited our website before, do have a look at the Limina page, featuring our most recent (20th-anniversary) major performance, which took place last December and was dedicated to Ana.
 There are photos, video clips, and a link to our splendid archive photo exhibition.
 Also new on the website is an edit of another of our 20th-anniversary events - a day out at Rousham Gardens, further down this page.